nanih98/aws-sso/README.md

 <a href="/LICENSE"><img alt="LICENSE" src="https://img.shields.io/github/license/nanih98/aws-sso"></a>
 </p>

-This is a terminal tool to easly log in in aws using SSO.
+This is a terminal tool to easly log in in AWS using SSO.
 Build with❤️in Golang

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->